 By completing this unit, learners will consider the variety of ways in which technology is being used in sport to enhance both performance and the experience of sport for performers and for spectators.
-They will also develop an appreciation of some of the counter-arguments regarding the increasing use of technology in sport.
+They will also develop an appreciation of some of the counterarguments regarding the increasing use of technology in sport.

-This unit is internally assessed by the Physical Education dept. and externally moderated by OCR.
-Assignment marked /60.
+This unit is internally assessed by the Physical Education department and externally moderated by OCR.